Harnessing DevOps Potential: Why Backup Is a Missing Piece

 Currently, DevOps engineers have to cover a diverse set of responsibilities and skills.
 Working on the intersection of Development and Operations, they aim to boost the software development process and keep up with high-quality standards.
 Depending on the size of an organization a developer may need to have solid grounds in development, operations, infrastructure, and sometimes even project management and business.

-Moreover, developers should always stay updated with the latest trends, technologies, and DevOps principles to make their work more efficient and productive… Let’s don’t forget, the quality of the product is at stake…
+Moreover, developers should always stay updated with the latest trends, technologies, and DevOps principles to make their work more efficient and productive… Let’s not forget, the quality of the product is at stake…

 Writing, reviewing, and validating the source code, building the DevOps toolchain, managing CI/CD tools, which enlarge from time to time, analysis and automation, troubleshooting, and incident management, and creating security measures using risk management techniques and vulnerability assessment are just a small part of what DevOps may be responsible for.